-- v.
-Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C)) - a.
+Blue represents the Ohio Standard Calculation that includes all measures Green represents simulated results where the only measure is ELA3 proficiency a.
 Describe the State's system of annual meaningful differentiation of all public schools in the State, consistent with the requirements of section 1111(c)(4)(C) of the ESEA, including a description of (i) how the system is based on all indicators in the State's accountability system, (ii) for all students and for each subgroup of students.
 Note that each state must comply with the requirements in 1111(c)(5) of the ESEA with respect to accountability for charter schools.

-Ohio's approach to annual meaningful differentiation is based on the state's accountability system components described earlier in this section, which apply to all public schools and districts - including community (charter) schools.
+Accountability Purpose Included Measures Average (Mean) Variance (std dev) Min Max Ohio's Accountability System under State Law Improving K-3 Literacy Proficiency in 3rd Grade Promotion to 4th Grade 64.73 15.83 1.2 100 Ohio's Accountability under ESSA - Proficiency in 3 rd Grade ELA 57.37 22.03 4.25 100 community (charter) schools.
 This aligned system uses multiple measures to identify areas of strength and areas for improvement.
 (Note: If Ohio law is adjusted to alter the accountability system, a commensurate change would be made to the state's system for meaningful differentiation.)